top of page

 Adapting to New Environments

-Why do I mention this slightly embarrassing tale?
+Why share this embarrassing tale?

 Working with Different People, Different Ways